Flexibility, as displayed by water, is a sign of life. Rigidity, its opposite, is a sign of death.

 As a former ballet dancer, a teacher, and a technologist, it dawned on me what incredible power there is in flexibility.
 It's not uncommon to assume an easily movable object is a flimsy one.
 People tread nervously across suspension bridges and balk at the thought of buying a camera tripod as silly-looking as this one.
 And yet, the more I think about it, the more I realize the ingenuity and inherent power in flexibility.
 Surveying many educational environments reveals that some of our most powerful assets as teachers and learners are, in fact, the most flexible ones.
 These assets include the wires beneath our school grounds, the resources we find online, and most importantly, our very selves.

-The first time I learned about fiber optics, I remember responding with an articulate Bill-and-Ted-like "Whoa."
+The first time I learned about fiber optics, my mind was blown.
 Pondering the fact that this cutting-edge Internet connectivity not only offers unprecedented bandwidth but nearly limitless possibility for growth, is mind-blowing.
 As the immortal Fisch-McLeod collaboration "Shift Happens" highlighted, fiber optics:

 pushes 10 trillion bits per second down one strand of fiber... [is] currently tripling about every 6 months and is expected to do so for at least the next 20 years.
 The fiber is already there, they're just improving the switches on the ends.
 Which means the marginal cost of these improvements is effectively $0.And to think -- more and more places of learning are connecting to one another via this infrastructure that is robust and infinitely scalable.
 As I said, "Whoa."